‘Fear The Walking Dead’ Season 4: Already Comparisions Are Being Made From John To Rick And Laura To Lori

 The Season 4 premiere of AMC’s Fear the Walking Dead saw the introduction of a new character called John Dorie (Garret Dillahunt).
 However, it is his story about his search for Laura that is comparable to Rick Grime’s (Andrew Lincoln) search for his wife, Lori (Sarah Wayne Callies) in Season 1 of The Walking Dead.

 As Variety points out, Episode 1 (titled “What’s Your Story?”) of Fear the Walking Dead Season 4 opens with John Dorie talking aloud to himself.
-In this conversation he talks of a women he used to know and how they were in some sort of relationship.
+In this conversation, he talks of a woman he used to know and how they were in some sort of relationship.

 Later on in the episode, he reveals this woman’s name is Laura.